Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Instill a culture where quality over quantity is paramount.
 Give employees the time they need to do their jobs properly and feel confident about delivering on target and to the highest quality.

-2. Track customer complaints and returns/refunds monthly.
+2. Track customer complaints, returns and refunds monthly.

 3. Conduct regular quality audits and inspections.